cjoster/certtools/workshop/CH00-viewing-cryptographic-material/README.md

 Pay particular attention to the `-servername` flag.
 While we used the hostname to lookup the address and make the connection, you could very easily have just used an IP address in cases where, for example, when DNS is not setup yet or not setup correctly.
-This flag let's you set the SNI field in the TLS 1.2+ hello message so that L4+ loadbalancers can do their thing correctly (thing HTTPProxies in contour/envoy).
+This flag let's you set the SNI field in the TLS 1.2+ hello message so that L4+ loadbalancers can do their thing correctly (think HTTPProxies in contour/envoy).

 If you want to issue a request, you can simply type it in here.
 Note that there are TWO carriage returns in a row at the end--this signifies the termination of the request headers.